tarantool/doc/sphinx/reference/reference_lua/fiber_ipc.rst

         Send a message using a channel.
 If the channel is full, ``channel:put()`` blocks until there is a free slot in the channel.

-        :param lua_object message:
+        :param lua_object message: string
-        :param timeout:
+        :param timeout: number
-        :return: If timeout is provided, and the channel doesn't become empty for the duration of the timeout, ``channel:put()`` returns false.
+        :return: If timeout is provided, and there is no free slot in the channel for the duration of the timeout, ``channel:put()`` returns false.
                 Otherwise it returns true.
         :rtype:  boolean